johnnovak/nim-rtmidi/README.md

 Compile and run any of the examples by running the following command in the [examples](/examples) directory:
 ~~~
-nim c -r -d:rtMidiStaticLib <example>
+nim c -r <example>
 ~~~

-Alternatively, you can invoke the `examplesStatic` or `examples` (for dynamic linking) nimble task in the project root directory to compile all examples:
+Alternatively, you can invoke the `examples` nimble task in the project root directory to compile all examples:

 ```
-nimble examplesStatic
+nimble examples
 ```

-### Statically linking to RtMidi

-To link statically to RtMidi (the C sources are bundled within the module), define the conditional symbol `rtMidiStaticLib` (`-d:rtMidiStaticLib` or `--define:rtMidiStaticLib`).
+### Selecting the target API

+On Windows, the Windows Multimedia Library is always used so there's no need to configure anything.

+On OS X, the symbols `rtMidiCore` or `rtMidiJack` need to be provided to indicate which API(s) to compile the library for (note that only CoreMIDI has been tested).

+On Linux, the symbols `rtMidiAlsa` or `rtMidiJack` need to be provided to indicate which API(s) to compile the library for (note that Linux has not been tested at all).

 ## Documentation